openwisp/openwisp-wifi-login-pages/README.md

   saml_logout_url: "https://openwisp.myservice.org/radius/saml2/logout/"
 ```

+#### TOS & Privacy Policy

+The terms of services and privacy policy pages are generated from markdown
+files which are specified in the YAML configuration.

+The markdown files specified in the YAML configuration should be placed in:
+`/server/assets/{orgSlug}/`.

 #### Configuring Logging

 There are certain environment variables used to configure server logging.
 The details of environment variables to configure logging are mentioned below:

 | Environment Variable | Detail                                                                                                                                                                                                                                     |
 | -------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |